Medicare Questions & Answers

 Do I have to apply for Medicare Part B?
 It depends.
 If you are already collecting your Social Security benefits when you turn 65, then you should automatically receive your Medicare card with both Medicare Part A and Medicare Part B already activated.
 However, if you have chosen to delay your Social Security benefits, and you want to enroll into Medicare, then you'll need to take action and apply for Medicare Part B. This can be done with a short form CMS 40B from CMS.
 Here's the Medicare Part B application https://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/Downloads/CMS40B-E.pdf

 How long does it take to get Medicare Part B after applying?
-About 10 days, but this can vary greatly by the time of year you apply, how you apply and your current situation.
+About 10 to 20 days, but this can vary greatly by the time of year you apply, how you apply and your current situation.
 CMS can even backdate the start date in certain situations, so if you apply on March 30th and ask for an April 1st start date, your application won't be approved for at least 10 days, but your official start date would be April 1st.
 This is all assuming that you are eligible for Medicare.

 When is the Medicare Part D enrollment period?
 This depends on your personal situation but is typically at the same time as Medicare Advantage Plans which is during the Annual Enrollment Period (AEP) which occurs October 15th through December 7th.
 As long as your application is submitted by midnight on 12/7, your coverage will start on January 1st.
 There are exceptions to this rule like when your Part B goes into effect, if you lose coverage at work, or if you're on Medicaid (dual eligible).
 It's best to discuss your current situation with a licensed Maryland Medicare insurance broker.